robisim74/AngularSPAWebAPI/EXPLANATION.md

 Our Angular 2 app, identified as _Angular2SPA_:
 - uses _ROPC_;
 - doesn't use a _secret_ key: in a client application it would be useless because visible;
-- has an _access token_ for 60 minutes, then need to refresh the token (It depends on the strategy that you want to adopt);
+- has an _access token_ for 15 minutes, then need to refresh the token (It depends on the strategy that you want to adopt);
-- can access to the _scopes_: in this case our Web API, called with a lot of imagination _WebAPI_.
+- can access to the _scopes_: in this case our Web API, called with a lot of imagination _WebAPI_, and the _offline access_ for refresh tokens.
 ```C#
 // Scopes define the resources in the system.
 public static IEnumerable<Scope> GetScopes()